 Prospective Emerging Leaders in Biosecurity (ELBI) fellows must meet the eligibility criteria and submit the application materials listed below.

-- Currently enrolled in or have graduated from a masters or doctoral program in the past 3 years or have at least 1 year of professional experience in national security, public health, medicine, biotechnology, or a related field.
+- Have graduated from a masters or doctoral program, be currently enrolled in a doctoral program, OR have at least 3 years of professional experience in national security, public health, medicine, biotechnology, laboratory sciences, global health, or a related field

-Prospective fellows must submit all of the following materials through an online form that will be linked from this section when the application period is open:
+Prospective fellows must submit all of the following materials through this online portal:

-- Essay, not to exceed 1,000 words, that describes a current technical or policy issue in biosecurity that you are interested in investigating, and explain why you believe it is important;
+- Essay, not to exceed 1,000 words, that describes a current technical or policy issue in biosecurity that interests you, and why you believe it is important

-- 2 nominating letters on your behalf from academic advisors and/or professional supervisors (include their contact information).
+- 2 letters of recommendation from academic advisors and/or professional supervisors, including their contact information

-Fellows are selected based on the quality of their statement and essay, academic and/or professional accomplishments, and nominating letters.
+Fellows are selected based on the quality of their statement and essay, academic and/or professional accomplishments, and letters of recommendation.
 Additional factors are also considered to ensure geographic, technical, and experiential diversity in each class.